How much does a Thai sword weigh?

 For stage fencers, cosplayers, LARPers and show fighters (see Krabi Krabong), the use of lightweight replica weapons and rattan sticks may therefore be perfectly sufficient.
 The same applies, of course, to all those whose training does not necessarily aim to wield a heavy war sword sooner or later (e.g. stick fighters from Escrima, Kali or Arnis).

 For a better understanding of the different weights, we have created two comparison videos.
-The rattan sticks are on loan from the FMA section of the Kampfkunstschule Neukölln.

 Weight comparison at a glance

-Rattan Stick (light)
+Rattan staff (light)

 A thin rattan stick came to 200 gramsin our measurement.

-Rattan Stick (heavy)
+Rattan staff (heavy)

 The slightly thicker version of the rattan stickwas 291 grams.